AhmedElsherbini/PADLOC_stats/README.md

 Currently, two Excel files.

-1- "prefix"_frequency.xlsx (The general one).
+1- "prefix"_frequency.xlsx (The general one like per run).

 Here you have the "frequency" of each system in your genomes and a relative frequency.
-Well, the relative frequency is the outcome of dividing the frequency/ number of genomes.
+Well, what is the relative frequency?
+The relative frequency is the outcome of dividing the frequency/ number of genomes.

-2- "prefix"_presence absence.xlsx  (The detailed one).
+2- "prefix"_presence absence.xlsx  (The more detailed one).

 It is a matrix, with a presence or absence (1/0) of each system in each genome.
 Very good to fit in heatmaps.